activisthandbook/activisthandbook/articles/contribute/write/quality-guidelines.md

 -   Best guide on the topic out there

-### 🎓 Quality resources
+### 🎓 Quality sources

 -   The guide links to other high-quality sources relevant to the topic

 -   Claims are supported by research

+-   Author shares expertise

 ### 🎬 Diverse media formats

--   Includes videos, images, illustrations, quizes, etc. that offer additional value to (a subset of) users
+-   Includes videos, images, illustrations, podcasts, quizes, etc. that offer additional value to (a subset of) users

 ### 🌎 Marginalised perspective